Nomadia-TSM/TourSolver-Mobile/MainActions/Settings/MainActions-Settings.md

 ![GIF at 0:16–0:23](../../images/MainActions-Settings_timestamp_0_to_16–0_to_23.gif "Tap gear icon – Settings screen opens.")

-*   *(A screenshot or GIF showing the gear icon and its location would be helpful here.)*

 Once open, you'll see three main sections: **Actions**, **My Settings**, and **About Application**.